 As many of the cliff tops have large overhangs, there are signs that warn you not to drive too close to the edge.
 Recently, just north of here, a young girl fell from a cliff edge while watching the sea lions so the warnings are obviously there for a reason.
 Dangerous territory!

 The area has a biennial art festival which encourages local and national artists to create sculptures along Elliston’s Great Ocean Drive.
-It was interesting driving the 12klms and stopping to view and read about the art and artists along the way.
+It was interesting driving the 12klms and stopping to view and read about t

 The Talia Caves, forty klms north of Elliston, are large caverns that have been carved into the granite cliff by the action of the waves.
 We spent a long time here exploring the many deep rock pools.
 At the end of this road is the magic 20 klm long Talia beach.
 The sand is white, the water turquoise and so inviting.
 It is a breathtaking sight driving around the corner and finding this gem.
 We went swimming here with friends Di and Steve and had to pinch ourselves that we weren’t dreaming.
 It was magic.